jospete/obsidize-rx-console/README.md

 ```

+## Custom Extensions

-Furthermore, this module is customizable at _each level_:
+This module is customizable at each level thanks to generics:

 ```typescript
 import { LogEvent, LogEventSubject, RxConsole } from '@obsidize/rx-console';